metal3d/katenary/README.md

 # Usage

 ```
-Katenary aims to be a tool to convert docker-compose files to Helm Charts.
+Katenary is a tool to convert compose files to Helm Charts.
-It will create deployments, services, volumes, secrets, and ingress resources.
-But it will also create initContainers based on depend_on, healthcheck, and other features.
-It's not magical, sometimes you'll need to fix the generated charts.
-The general way to use it is to call one of these commands:

-    katenary convert
-    katenary convert -c docker-compose.yml
-    katenary convert -c docker-compose.yml -o ./charts

-In case of, check the help of each command using:
-    katenary <command> --help
-or
-    "katenary help <command>"
+Each [command] and subcommand has got an "help" and "--help" flag to show more information.

 Usage:
   katenary [command]

+Examples:
+  katenary convert -c docker-compose.yml -o ./charts

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell
+  completion        Generates completion scripts
-  convert     Convert docker-compose to helm chart
+  convert           Converts a docker-compose file to a Helm Chart
+  hash-composefiles Print the hash of the composefiles
   help              Help about any command
-  show-labels Show labels of a resource
-  upgrade     Upgrade katenary to the latest version if available
+  help-labels       Print the labels help for all or a specific label
-  version     Display version
+  version           Print the version number of Katenary

 Flags:
   -h, --help      help for katenary
+  -v, --version   version for katenary

 Use "katenary [command] --help" for more information about a command.
 ```